tienpdinh/tienpdinh.github.io/_posts/2020-08-27-remote-vscode.md

 chmod 644 authorized_keys
 ```

-You are now have a password-free SSH connection set up.
+You now have a password-free SSH connection set up.

 **Any additional question, don't hestitate to ask us on Piazza or over email.**